-Murrumbidgee Council has two (2) development control plans in force, with the Jerilderie Development Control Plan 2012 (DCP) being relevant to the land.
-This document is published on the NSW Planning Portal and on Council's website.
+Murrumbidgee Council has two (2) development control plans in force, with DCP No. 1 applying to the land at Coleambally and Darlington Point.
+These documents are published on the NSW Planning Portal and on Council's website.

 3.4 Review of this plan